 As a veteran, and a member of the veteran community in Wrexham, I know that more can be done to help those that have served our country.
-I am pleased that this Government wants to make the United Kingdom the best place in the world to be a veteran and is already doing much to make improvements, such as delivering on our manifesto commitments to introduce a Veterans Railcard and to tackle vexatious claims through the Overseas Operations Bill.
-The Armed Forces Bill is going through the House at the moment and it goes a long way to supporting our service personnel and veterans by enshrining in law the necessity for local authorities to pay “due regard” to a Veteran and their individual needs in matters of health, housing and education.
-Recently, in the spring budget, the Chancellor announced a further £10 million to support veterans’ mental health.
-I am also pleased by the efforts to ensure Wales has its own Veterans Commissioner.
+I am pleased that this Government wants to make the United Kingdom the best place in the world to be a veteran and is already doing much to make improvements.

-As a member of the Defence Select Committee, and the only sitting female MP with a regular military background, I am leading an inquiry into the female military and veteran experience.
-I have also heard first-hand from many serving females and veterans about their positive and negative experiences in the military.
-This inquiry has given many women a voice, and I will be continuing this process of listening to and working with affected individuals and groups to ensure the female military experience only improves further.
+As a member of the Defence Select Committee I led an inquiry into the female military and veteran experience.
+I’ve heard first-hand from many serving females and veterans about their positive and negative experiences in the military, giving many women a voice.
+Once the inquiry is over, I’ll keep working to ensure women’s experience of the military improves.